Jac-Zac/paleofetch-mac-prettier/README.md

 Not much code was left, but name is beautiful.

-Currently showing only some info without logo.

 ## Why use paleofetch over neofetch?

-One major reason is the performance possible improvement.
+One major reason is the performance improvement.

-I used word 'possible' as some commands like `system_profiler` are executed as console command, and then grepped which is really slow(.4s), and i will try to change that.
+At least for now paleofetch execution time is around 0.05s while neofetch will execute at least a second.

 The plan is to support all BSDs(FreeBSD, NetBSD, OpenBSD, maybe Dragonfly), but for now only macOS.